 People can hire the robotic Buddhist priest at a lower cost compared to the real one which could be seen chanting the sutras in a computerized voice while at the same time tapping on the drum.

-Reason behind the robotic priest
+Reason behind the robot priest

 The motivation behind this development is due to the aging and shrinking population in Japan.
 As the communities become smaller due to lower populations, it is increasingly becoming a challenge for them to meet the financial needs of the Buddhist priests.
 Nissei’s executive adviser, Michio Inamura, says that this is causing the some of the priests to look and do other part-time work in addition to their temple duties, hence the need for a robotic priest who can step in when the real one is unavailable.